charlesgodoy/Android_KotlinSprintChallenge/README.md

 Build an app which uses the spacetelescope api to retrieve videos and then build a view player to play them.

 1. Use coroutines to execute network calls to the api
+> return pair from http request method
 2. Use the serialization library to process the JSON response

 > You can use the `@Optional` tag and `Json.nonstrict.parse` to ignore non-necessary Json properties.

+> add extention function to video to get the desired video file url that is specified in a constant

 3. Write an extension function to the VideoData class (the one with the array of video_files) to return a video_file object based on a predetermined value which is stored as a constant in the VideoData class
 4. Add a `VideoView`, `SeekBar`, and `Button` to the layout and use them to play the video retrieved from the url